welcome back to

 The KILLEARN 10K TRAIL RACE

 *** 2017 now SOLD OUT *** No Entry on the day ***

 11am – Saturday 3rd June 2017

-Well done to both male and female winners from 2015 who held onto their winning title for another year – Del Young (new course record 34::49) and Louise Tyler (43:37) – hope we welcome you both back again in 2017!!
+Well done to both male and female winners from 2015 who held onto their winning title in 2016:

 The successful Killearn 10k has been a SELL OUT since the inaugural year in 2013.
 With great anticipation we return again for 2017, bringing developments and improvements to ensure this is a priority event on your race calendar.